ajroach42/ajroach42.github.io/_posts/2017-04-07-getting-started-with-mastodon.md

 ### 8) You don't have to be afraid of Anime Avatars!
  - On Birdsite, anime avatars are normally a signifier of nazi affiliations
- - On Mastodon, anima avatars are normally a signifier of an artist, or an anime fan
+ - On Mastodon, anime avatars are normally a signifier of an artist, or an anime fan

 ### 9) Things are growing quickly, and there will be growing pains
  - This is way weirder and different than the social networks you're used to.